Henry-zwh/EMNIST-LEON-Lite/README.md

 # EMNIST-LEON-Lite
-A CNN network designed to achieve a single-kernel lensless optoelectronic fusion convolutional neural network(LEON).
+A CNN network designed to achieve a single-kernel lensless opto-electronic neural network(LEON).

 ****Features****